 Pests and Pest Solutions

 While generally resistant to most pests, you may find scale insects and spider mites bother your corn plant.
 Scale insects looks like hard lumps that dislodge when you press them with your fingernail.
-Spider mites are white, minuscule insects that feed in colonies on the leaves.
+Spider mites are dark, minuscule pests that feed in colonies on the leaves.
 You'll often see a fine webbing over the leaves that looks like a spider web.

-Corn plants grown in soils that are constantly saturated in water can develop root rot.
+Corn plants grown on soils that are constantly saturated in water can develop root rot.
 To prevent root rot, use correct watering practices and use an organically rich and well-draining potting mix.
-If grown outdoors in the ground, choose a spot with soil that drain well and water only when the soil becomes dry.
+If grown outdoors in the ground, choose a spot with soil that drains well, and water only when the soil becomes dry.

 Trimming and Size Maintenance

 While a corn plant doesn't require pruning, you can trim the stalk to keep it from getting too big.
 Use a pair of sharp shears to cut it back to the height you want to maintain.
 This foliage plant will put out new leaves and grow more vigorously after pruning.
-Clean your pruning shears in a solution of 1 part rubbing alcohol to 1 part water after trimming plants.
+Clean your pruning shears with rubbing alcohol before and after trimming plants.